Eye Movement Desensitisation and Reprocessing (EMDR) In London and Sevenoaks

 When people experience traumatic or highly distressing events, the brain can become temporarily overwhelmed and unable to effectively process or integrate information in the normal way.
 Consequently, traumatic experiences can become stored as fragmented and intensely disturbing memories, images, emotions and bodily sensations.
 This can lead to severe psychological distress involving frightening intrusive thoughts, flashbacks, nightmares, dissociation and hyper arousal when the traumatised person is triggered or under stress.

 Traumatised people often report a dissociative state in which they "re-experience" the traumatic event itself or the overwhelming emotional, psychological and physical sensations associated with the event.
 This is common in people suffering from Post-traumatic Stress Disorder, (PTSD).

 Traumatisation and PTSD can profoundly affect the individual's ability to function normally.
 It can lead to terrifying dissociative experiences, imagined recurrences, negative intrusions and intensely distressing emotional and physiological reactions.
 Traumatisation can progressively undermine coping behaviours and lead the individual to doubt their own psychological stability and sanity.
-You can take the following assessments to help determine if you are experiencing trauma related symptoms by clicking on the following links:
+You can take a confidential online trauma assessments to help determine if you are experiencing trauma related symptoms.

 We charge £95 for a 90-minute daytime EMDR appointment with a fully qualified level-3 EMDR practitioner.
 All of our EMDR practitioners also have core psychological training in CBT, clinical or counselling psychology.
 EMDR is a highly specialised treatment which should only be delivered by fully qualified practitioners who have completed an accredited EMDR training program.

 To book a free informal consultation with an EMDR specialist, call +4 41732808626, complete the appointment form on this page or email firstname.lastname@example.org